 Academic Health exists within a much larger complex set of issues in how heath care is delivered, accessed, and financed in our nation.
 Challenges facing academic health can't be "solved" in any sustainable way without changes in the macro system.
-The overall "system" is fragmented, with misaligned incentives, and produces suboptimal health outcomes.
-Some of the main levers for systemic system change exist at the federal rather than the state level.
+As noted above, the overall "system" is highly stressed and increasingly dysfunctional.
+It is fragmented, with misaligned incentives, and produces suboptimal health outcomes.
+Some of the main levers for systemic change exist at the federal rather than the state level.